janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 `
 ```

 Now we're almost done.
 2 small steps remain.
 First, we need to put together a hit component for every type of result we want to display.
-In my case, these are blog posts and pages.
-And second, we need to call our `Search` component on at least one of our pages.

-So first up, here are the post and page hit components
+In our example, these are blog posts and pages.
+And second, we need to call our `Search` component somewhere on our site.
+Here are the post and page hit components.

 ```jsx
 // src/components/Search/PageHit.js